-6. Governance Committee Report and Board Self-Evaluation Results
+5. Governance Committee Report and Board Self-Evaluation Results

-At this time, Mr. McSpiritt, Chairperson of the Governance Committee (the "Committee"), gave the annual report of the Committee and summarized the results of the self-evaluation of the Board of Directors for Fiscal Year 2021.
+At this time, Mr. McSpiritt, Chairperson of the Governance Committee (the "Committee"), gave the annual report of the Committee and summarized the results of the self-evaluation of the Board of Directors for Fiscal Year 2022.

-Mr. McSpiritt noted that the Committee had met to discuss the results of the selfevaluation survey.
-The self-evaluation was conducted anonymously in August, and 17 out of 23 Directors participated, which was fairly consistent with participation in past years.
+Mr. McSpiritt noted that the Committee had met in October to discuss the results of the self-evaluation survey.
+The self-evaluation was conducted anonymously in August, and 18 out of 25 Directors participated, which was similar to the participation in past years.
 He stated that the results were generally favorable, with the vast majority of respondents either agreeing or somewhat agreeing with the statements.